Melvin L. Larsen

 Melvin L. Larsen (born October 19, 1936) is an American politician from the State of Michigan.

-He was born in Clinton, Iowa, and later resided in Oxford Oakland County, Michigan.
+He was born in Clinton, Iowa, and later resided in Oxford, Oakland County, Michigan.
 Larsen was a member of the Michigan State House of Representatives 61st District, 1973–1978 and a candidate for Michigan Secretary of State in 1978.
 He was elected Chairman of the Michigan Republican Party from 1979 to 1981.
-In 1976, he was one of the authors of the Elliott-Larsen Civil Rights Act of Michigan.
+In 1976, he was one of the authors of the Elliott-Larsen Civil Rights Act of Michigan, alongside fellow Representative Daisy Elliott.
 This was a major anti-discrimination law in Michigan and touched upon fair housing, age discrimination, and sex discrimination.
 Currently, Melvin Larsen is President of Larsen & Associates of Southfield, Michigan.

+On June 30, 2020, the Lewis Cass Building in Lansing was renamed the Elliott-Larsen Building in honor of Larsen and Elliott.